Skip to main content

 If necessary, it is also possible to iterate over all recipes of a type.
 This is done like so:

-RecipeManager recipes = serverLevel.getRecipeManager();
+RecipeManager recipes = serverLevel.recipeAccess();

 // Like before, pass the desired recipe type.

-List<RecipeHolder<?>> list = recipes.getAllRecipesFor(RecipeTypes.CRAFTING);
+Collection<RecipeHolder<?>> list = recipes.recipeMap().byType(RecipeType.CRAFTING);

 Other Recipe Mechanisms